 As was noted above, there are a ton of resources online today, even more so now than just 5-10 years ago, especially with the explosion of YouTube as a source of information and help.

-If you’re a guitar player on a budget, then learning how to play online is the best option for you because it won’t cost you any money.
+If you’re a guitar player on a budget, then learning how to play online is the best option for you because it won’t cost you much money.
+Once you’ve actually gotten your hands on the guitar which is where the money is first spent, you can get away with learning for free for a while.

-Typically, you can get a guitar of reasonable quality for around $300, including Fender Squire models, Jackson Dinky models, as well as a nice budget acoustic guitar.
+Typically, you can get a guitar of reasonable quality for around $300, including Fender Squire Affinity models, Jackson Dinky models, a Dean Starter pack, as well as a nice Fender budget acoustic guitar.

-This is a website that has an article on almost every topic related to the guitar, however, some are much better and more useful than others, so it’s worth looking at the rating system on each which is done by the user.
+Ultimate-guitar is a website that has an article on almost every topic related to the guitar, however, some are much better and more useful than others, so it’s worth looking at the rating system on each which is done by the users.
+But this isn’t the best part of ultimate-guitar.

-However, the most useful aspect of this website is the plethora of user-submitted guitar tabs that people have created over the years, and it’s really crazy how many there are on this website.
+The most useful aspect of this website is the plethora of user-submitted guitar tabs that people have created over the years, and there are probably hundreds of thousands of tabs at this point.

 A lot of educated musicians will tell you about how bad tablature is and why you shouldn’t use it, but frankly, it’s probably one of the better things about playing a stringed instrument.

-Tablature is a numbered system that uses numbers to indicate each fret on each string.
+Tablature is a numbered system that uses numbers to indicate each fret on each string (this is what the super useful Guitar Pro 8 uses).

 It’s without a doubt the easiest way to learn how to play a song, and it’s also the most common way that musicians communicate with each other, at least in the online world.